 Intended outcome Success criteria Review July 2022 Progress in Reading Achieve above expected progress PP children achieved above expected progress in reading.
-The impact of our revised reading approach and timely interventions is having an impact Progress in Writing Achieve above expected progress PP children have made above expected progress in writing although writing across the school remains a priority.
-Progress in Mathematics Achieve above expected progress PP children have made above expected progress in maths Progress in Phonics Achieve above expected progress Achieve above national standard for the PSC Phonics progress in school is above national expectations due to the successful implementation of the DfE approved scheme Little Wandle.
-Increased participation in Extra Curricular extracurricular club per term All PP children have participated in at least one extracurricular club across the year and 50% of pupils have taken part in inter school competition.
+The impact of our revised reading approach and timely interventions is having an impact Progress in Writing Achieve above expected progress PP children have made broadly expected progress in writing although writing across the school remains a priority.
+Progress in Mathematics Achieve above expected progress PP children have made above expected progress in maths Progress in Phonics Achieve above expected progress Achieve above national standard for the PSC Phonics Progress in school is good.
+There PSC score is below NA (22-23) but s cohort specific.
+Increased participation in Extra Curricular All PP attend at least one extracurricular club per term All PP children have participated in at least one extracurricular club across the year and 50% of pupils have taken part in inter school competition.

+Externally provided programmes

-Externally provided programmesPlease include the names of any non-DfE programmes that you purchased in the previous academic year.
+Please include the names of any non-DfE programmes that you purchased in the previous academic year.
 This will help the Department for Education identify which ones are popular in England

 Programme Provider

 Little Wandle Letters and Sounds Little Wandle

 Maths on the Move Kanga Sports

 Times Table Rockstars TT Rockstars

 IDI - Maths / English IDL

 Nessy Nessy Learning

 Lego Therapy Lego-based Therapy

 Starving the Anxiety Gremlin CBT Workbooks

 Clicker Cricksoft

+Verbo NHS